 Generic Camping Picnic – Multi-fuel camping stove

-This stove has foldable legs to give it stability even on uneven terrain.
+This best multi fuel stove stove has folding legs to give it stability even on uneven terrain.
 It may take some getting used to.
 However, once you know how to set it up, you will love it even more.
 It is sold with its carry sack.